MEE® Study Guide

 Everything you Need to Improve your Score and Pass the Bar Exam

-Many first-time examinees assume that they just need to master all requisite knowledge to ace the essay component.
+Many first-time examinees assume they just need to master all requisite knowledge to ace the essay component.
 While memorizing the material doesn't put you at a disadvantage, taking an active learning approach by writing practice essays straight away is a more efficient strategy.

 The following MEE study guide provides a blueprint that has helped many hopeful examinees meet or exceed their goals.
 We will discuss how to study for the MEE and cover the best study materials and aids available.